 Do we understand collaboration?
 Thanks to Kurt Lewin and his research on group dynamics, we understand how groups interact much better than we thought.
 I ask again, do we understand group interactions?
 Is there an ideal group size?
 What’s the best balance of independence?
 Is the group interaction better or worse when we design in patterns for group activities?

 We have defined paradigms of productive and unproductive group interactions.
 Our challenge comes from the fact that these models don’t scale.
 It’s also the same reason that the suggested agile team size is seven people plus or minus two team members.
 As group size increases, so does the complexity in the lines of communication.
-A team of six people has 15 lines of communication, a team of seven people has 21, and a team of nine people has 36 lines of communication [members in a group produces n(n-1)/2 lines of communication].
+A team of six people has 15 lines of communication, a team of seven people has 21, and a team of nine people has 36 lines of communication [n members in a group produces n(n-1)/2 lines of communication].
 Yet, in spite of the problem of the complexity in lines of communication, colonies of ants reaching 306 million workers interact fine as does a mayfly swarm of 8,000 flies.
 Both groups organized around common goals.

 How is this possible if this line of communication principle is absolute?
 To state it simply, it’s not absolute.
 We can change the lines of communication by adjusting how the group interacts.
 This same concept can be applied for swarms of drones and self-organizing software.
 The limit that prevents us logically from adding agents due to communication complexity — a system we as innovators can simply redesign — is defined by our communications systems.